top of page

 The verb 'thrive' has its etymological roots in Old Norse and Old English.
 It can be traced back to the Old Norse word 'thrifta,' which means 'to grasp for oneself' or 'to thrive.'
 In Old English, it is related to the word 'thriwan,' meaning 'to thrive' or 'to prosper.'
 These Old Norse and Old English terms share a common Germanic ancestor, which signifies growth and prosperity.
 The concept behind 'thrive' revolves around flourishing, prospering, or growing vigorously and healthily, whether in the context of personal well-being, success, or the growth of living organisms.
 The word's etymology encapsulates the idea of grasping and thriving, reflecting a natural inclination towards growth and success.

-Quiz: Find the meaning of the verb thrive:
+Find the correct meaning of the verb thrive:

 Try Again!